 'Edition'-trimmed models bring an extra layer of exclusivity.
 Additional equipment includes upgraded 20-inch cast aluminium alloy wheels in bronze, fine Nappa leather with diamond contrast stitching, carbon sideblades, black Audi rings and mirrors, a Bang & Olufsen stereo with loudspeakers in head restraints and red brake callipers.
 Performance quattro Edition models also benefit from upgraded carbon-ceramic brakes.

 Further visual impact can also be applied with the addition of the 'Carbon Pack', which is exclusively available for 'Edition' models.
 Priced at £9,000, it adds a gloss carbon fibre front splitter, side sills, rear diffuser, mirrors and engine cover, while the interior also benefits from carbon fibre door sills, inlays and centre console.

 The R8 may well be the sensible mid-engined supercar but don't let that lull you into the false belief that it'll be cheap to run.
 Still, Audi has done its best.
 The V10 FSI powerplant comes with direct and indirect injection and Cylinder on Demand technology linked to a hi-tech start-stop system that'll cut the engine when you don't need it, stuck in traffic or waiting at the lights.
 Then there's the Multimaterial Audi Space Frame construction that helps to reduce weight by up to 50kg.

-As a result, even the V10 performance variant manages 23.9mpg on the combined cycle.
-Keeping the basic look much the same will protect residual values of previous R8 models, and they were still holding up strong before this improved second generation model was announced.
+As a result, even the V10 performance quattro variant manages 21.9mpg on the combined cycle and 293g/km of CO2.
+The rear-driven version improves that to 22.2mpg and 288g/km.
+Keeping the basic look much the same will protect residual values of previous R8 models.

 Audi R8 review by Jonathan Crouch